smorovic/oms-api-client/README.md

 ## Alternative Auth option

-Instead of auth with certificate you can use Kerberos authentication.
+Instead of auth with OpenID you can use Kerberos authentication.

 This works **ONLY** with CERN managed CC7 machines.